luksi1/docker-build-certificate/README.md

 Default: Abcd1234

 ##### CRL_EXPIRATION_DAYS
-The amount of days your Certificate Revocation List will be valid
+The amount of days your Certificate Revocation List will be valid.

 Default: 1

 ##### INTERMEDIATE_CERT_EXPIRATION_DAYS
-The amount of days that your intermediate certificate will be valid
+The amount of days that your intermediate certificate will be valid.

 Default: 1

 ##### INTERMEDIATE_KEY_PERMISSIONS
-The file permissions for the intermediate key
+The file permissions for the intermediate key.

 Default: 400

 ### Server/Client certificate options